 The Baltimore Museum of Art (BMA) is a major cultural destination recognized for engaging diverse audiences through dynamic exhibitions and innovative educational and community outreach programs.
 The BMA offers a program on art, mindfulness, and peacebuilding for fifth grade students at City Springs in collaboration with Beyond Conflict and Holistic Life Foundation.
 Throughout the six-week program, students learn mindfulness practices, explore artworks that tell important stories of peace and conflict, discover stories of peaceful conflict resolution, and create artworks that express ideas of peace and inclusion.

 Big Brothers Big Sisters (BBBS) is a mentoring program that makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18.
 Students develop positive relationships that have a direct and lasting effect on their lives.
 Bigs and Littles meet up at City Springs once a week to eat lunch together, play games, and share their lives.

 Child First Authority’s mission is to develop youth by strengthening and reforming schools.
 Child First Authority is committed to closing the opportunity gap for children in Baltimore City by providing high quality after school and in-school programs.
-With its focus on school-based community organizing and enriching learning opportunities, Child First Authority supports positive outcomes for over 1500 young Baltimoreans.

-Mental Health Partnership
+Expanded School Mental Health Program

-The priorities of the program are t
+The priorities of the program are:

 - Provide direct and indirect services to reduce the impact of mental health

-- problems on school performance and attendance.
+- Problems on school performance and attendance.